tomideadeoye/merislabs-official/reference.md

 - Updated file/feature goal at the top of each file for clarity and maintainability.
 - Ensured robust error handling and observability for cloud reliability.

-todo: add draft job/OrionOpportunity application email to the OrionOpportunity pipe line remeber to make sure the email or questions are answerd in personalized ways for the job/OrionOpportunity/questions using my profile, quadrant memory and the web search results.
-I waould love to see multiple draft in the ui when i provide a search name that is a company in the OrionOpportunity pipeline, i want to be able to choose find key stakeholders and generate email addresses using the functions i have written for them, i can then choose if to draft a personalised email for each stakeholder or draft a linkedin message based on search results we will carry out on them via scraping links that are found in the search results
+todo: add draft job/REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA application email to the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA pipe line remeber to make sure the email or questions are answerd in personalized ways for the job/REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA/questions using my profile, quadrant memory and the web search results.
+I waould love to see multiple draft in the ui when i provide a search name that is a company in the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA pipeline, i want to be able to choose find key stakeholders and generate email addresses using the functions i have written for them, i can then choose if to draft a personalised email for each stakeholder or draft a linkedin message based on search results we will carry out on them via scraping links that are found in the search results

 Okay, Tomide.
 This is a fantastic consolidation of your vision for Orion, pulling together the key themes, desired functionalities, and the specific "roles" or "modules" you want it to embody (Journaling Assistant, Application Assistant, Therapy/Self-Reflection Guide, and the overarching AI Life-Architecture Partner).